zyedidia/lfi/README.md

   in `clang/bin/` to invoke your system Clang with the LFI sysroot.
 You may want to put this directory on your `PATH` (`clang/bin/`).

+## Prebuilt liblfi

+You may also want to use `liblfi` to write your own runtime that manages LFI sandboxes.
+The prebuilt releases provide the following libraries:

+* `liblfi.a`: the LFI runtime management library.
+* `liblfiverify.a`: the LFI verifier as a library.
+* `liblfiveribdd.a`: the LFI verifier as a library, using a more efficient implementation.
+* `lfi.h`: function signatures for exported functions from all libraries.

 ## Building from source

 To build the LFI binaries from source, run the following: